grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ## Introduction
 On first glance, making a first person game without an engine or a graphics API seems like an almost impossible task.
-In this post I'll show you how to do that even without Rust's standard library using an algorithm called ray casting.
+In this post I'll show you how to do that using an algorithm called ray casting.

 My goal here is to show how something that looks complicated can be broken down into simple pieces, and if I've done my job right, it should feel like you've *discovered* how the game works.